vin-ni/hover-on-touch/README.md

 ### Contribution
-If anyone wants to contribute, just fork the project or write me at hi@vinzenzaubry.com :)
+If anyone wants to contribute, just fork the project or write me at vinzenz@sansho.studio :)

 Created by Vinzenz Aubry for sansho